RaveVash/RaveVash/README.md

  Huge fan of pop punk from 2000's especially weezer. got this addiction with revisiting a lot of parts like old songs.
-I also really like building structures in any form (Minecraft, eg.)
+I also really like building structures in any form in attention to detail (Minecraft, eg.)

 ## ok lol bye.